 Medals Awarded: George Cross – The London Gazette of 16th August 1940, announced the award to this officer of the Empire Gallantry Medal “for gallantry in H.M.
 Submarines.”
 By the terms of the institution of the George Cross on the 24th September 1940, the award of the George Cross was exchanged for that of the Empire Gallantry Medal.
 Reported in the London Gazette – 1st January 1941 – New Year’s Honours List for gallantry when sunk in collision.

 Relatives Notified & Address: Son of William Augustus John Low & Annie Cook Low; husband of Margery Russell Low, Third Officer, W.R.N.S., of Mayfield, Dundee.

 John was 7 months old and living with his parents.

 William Augustus John Low, 33, a Trinity Pilot – Trinity House, born Plaistow, Essex.

 Annie Cook Low (nee Snowball), 31, born Newcastle on Tyne, Harwich, Essex.

-John attended Ipswich School
+John was educated at Ipswich School

 In 1936, Freebridge Lynn, Norfolk, John married Margery Russell Walling, born April 1910, East Sheen, Surrey.

-Probate to Margery Russell Low.
+Probate to Margery Russell Low – widow.

 John is also remembered on the Ipswich School Chapel war memorial.